jsk-ros-pkg/jsk_recognition/doc/jsk_pcl_ros/nodes/polygon_array_angle_likelihood.md

 # PolygonArrayAngleLikelihood
-Compute likelihood based on distance.
+Compute likelihood based on angular distance.
 Near polygon is, larger likelihood is.
 The likelihood is determined by `1/(1+d^2)` where `d` is a angular difference from `~target_frame_id` to the polygon.